lukeenterprise/us-digital-registry/README.md

 As built, it allows anyone with a .gov or .mil email address to register a social media account as an official government account.
 The information gathered about these social media accounts is then made available via an API.

-# Development

-Ringsail is currently being developed.
-This document should be considered a living document, and will grow over time.
-Organization is always appreciated.

 ## Requirements

-Ringsail is built on Ruby 2.1.5 and Rails 4.1.1, backed by a MySQL 5 database (or greater).
+The US Digital Registry is built using Ruby 2.4.6 and Rails 5.2.0, backed by a MySQL 5 database (or greater).

 ## Setup

+Modify `.env` file to reflect your specific `REGISTRY_IDP_CLIENT_ID` from the Login.gov Partner Dashboard, and export the ENV file to your local development environment.
+**hint**: you need to get setup with a Login.gov sandbox account in order to use Login.gov locally

 Commands:
+    bundle install
     rake db:create db:migrate db:seed
     rake services:load
     rails s